Continuing Education, Continuing Medical Education, eLearning, eLearning As A Business, Group Course Sales, Professional Training

-Like most other industries’ division of core customer audiences, online courses are split between sales to business-to-consumer (B2C) and business-to-business (B2B) groups.
-And while the majority of courses sale are geared toward BC2 audiences and most courses sold are bought by individual students in the B2C space, there is still a wealth of unrealized revenue to be generated from courses sold directly companies and organizations.
+Like any other industries’ division of core customer audiences, online courses are split between sales to business-to-consumer (B2C) and business-to-business (B2B) groups.
+And while the majority of courses sale are geared toward BC2 audiences and most courses sold bought by individual students in the B2C space, there is still a wealth of unrealized revenue to be generated from courses sold directly to companies and organizations.

 What are the benefits of selling courses to organizations?